evboggs302/testing-walkthrough-example/README.md

 - Fork and clone
 - Create a `.env` file to mock the given `.env.example` file
 - Run `npm install`
+- Because of no `App.js` running `npm start` will only produce errors.

 ## **Step 1:** Dependencies